 PFAS Health Effects

-What Forever Chemicals Do to the Human Body
+Chemicals Do to

+PFAS accumulate in the body over a lifetime and do not break down.
+They build up in blood, liver, and kidney tissue and stay there for years.
+Exposure begins before birth.
 The evidence linking PFAS to cancer, immune dysfunction, thyroid disease, and developmental harm has grown substantially since the mid-2000s.
 What was once a collection of early associations has become a body of consistent findings across multiple study populations worldwide.

 97%